Chapter 6 Interactive Session

-While using the cluster, you might need to build and test scripts interactively before running them.
-Luckily, you can work directly on the cluster by creating an interactive session.
-When you launch an interactive session, the cluster assigns you a portion of the networked computers called a “node”.
+When you launch an Interactive Session, the cluster assigns you a portion of the networked computers called a “node”.
 This node (or part of one) is dedicated to you for a period of time rather than using the Slurm job submission system.

-When starting an interactive session, you’re going to need to think about what you are testing and what resources you might need on the node you are requesting to use.
+When starting an interactive session, you’re going to need to know what resources you might need on the node you are requesting to use.
 You can always start an interactive session using the default values if you aren’t sure what you need yet.

 Start an interactive session on a node by running the command: